ihlec/P2PShipBattle/readme.md

 ## TODO
 - joining player might spawn in water if host is next to water
-- allow building stronger ship with much more HP
 - balance building costs according to drop rates
-- boats should have ammo